Do the Digit Insurance

 • Birth certificate of the child

-• Step 4: Now, you must pay the first deposit, which can range from Rs.250 to Rs.1.50 lakhs.
-This payment can be made by way of cash, demand draft, or cheque.
+Step 4: Now, you must pay the first deposit, ranging from ₹250 to ₹1.5 lakhs.
+This payment can be made in cash, demand draft, or cheque.

 You can also take the other route and open a Sukanya Samriddhi account via a post office.
 Just follow these steps:

-• Step 2: Fill up the post office account opening form.
+Step 2: Fill out the post office account opening form.
 This is an exhaustive form, so allow us to elaborate on it:

-• Begin filling up this form by entering the post office branch name.
+• Begin filling out this form by entering the name of the post office branch.

 • Mention the corresponding account number if you already have a savings account with this post office.

-• Name the post office branch as well as postal address details under the option ‘To The Postmaster.’
+• Name the post office branch and postal address details under the option ‘To The Postmaster.’

 • On the right, paste the applicant’s photograph.

 • Now, you will find an option named ‘I/We.’
-Here, enter the name of the applicant and mention ‘Sukanya Samriddhi Yojana’ in the following space.
+Here, enter the applicant's name and mention ‘Sukanya Samriddhi Yojana’ in the following space.

-• You need to skip the content box as it is only applicable for opening a PO savings account.
+• You need to skip the content box as it only applies to opening a PO savings account.

 • Tick the type of account under the section ‘Account Holder Type.’
 In case of queries or doubts, feel free to seek help from personnel at the post office.

-• You are now required to mention the amount you will deposit into this account once it is active.
+• You must now mention the amount you will deposit into this account once it is active.
 Remember to write this amount in words as well as figures.

 • Now, select a mode of payment: cash, demand draft, or cheque.
-For a demand draft or cheque, you must write the date and number mentioned on it.
+You must write the date and number mentioned for a demand draft or cheque.

-• At this point, you must enter some details, such as the applicant’s name, gender, address, Aadhaar number, and PAN, among others, in the table.
+• At this point, you must enter some details in the table, such as the applicant’s name, gender, address, Aadhaar number, and PAN.

-• In order to authorise the information furnished so far, the applicant is required to sign at the end of Page 1.
+• The applicant is required to sign at the end of Page 1 to authorise the information furnished so far.

-• Turn to Page 2 Section (5) if you wish to set standing instructions to pay for your Sukanya Samriddhi Yojana account.
+• Turn to Page 2, Section (5) to set standing instructions to pay for your Sukanya Samriddhi Yojana account.
 Here, you are required to check the square box adjacent to SSA stating that no other accounts are opened under the name of this depositor.

 • Now, provide nomination details, mention the date, place, and sign at the end of this section.